Last Updated: 8th November 2024

 2. Corporate Learning and Development Specialist

 Many teachers successfully transition to corporate roles, where they use their skills to train and support adults in a professional setting.
-As a corporate learning and development specialist, you’ll identify growth opportunities for employees, teach new skills, and support professional development.
+As a corporate learning and development specialist, you’ll identify growth employment opportunities for ex-teachers, teach new skills, and support professional development.

 - Skills Required: Public speaking, curriculum development, assessment.